 Field applications engineers are technical support engineers for salesmen and marketing at technology companies.
 A field application engineering job provides the opportunity to travel, work with engineers on leading edge designs and seal up design and product contracts.
-In this capacity, field applications engineers are critical in that they suggest new technology and provide different design approaches that make for top-selling products.
+In this capacity, field application engineer job responsibilities include suggesting new technologies and providing different design approaches that make for top-selling products.

 Good customer-relation skills are also very important.
 Because customers want to be assured that the technology is reliable, the field applications engineer must be able to back up technical claims.
 This often requires that the field applications engineer prepares and present computer simulations, engineering calculations, research papers, data sheets, company and competitor reports.